Peck's personal Web site

-The Piazza del Duomo, and its belltower of 70.72 metres built in 1661-82, and its Dotto Train with only one carriage on it because it's October and starting to get pretty chilly in the afternoons.
+The Piazza del Duomo in Lecce, and its belltower of 70.72 metres built in 1661-82, and its Dotto Train with only one carriage on it because it's October and starting to get pretty chilly in the afternoons.

 This too is a Muson River model, called the Euro 5, usually with a 4-cylinder diesel engine by Iveco (Fiat) but with an electric version as well.
 Dotto (founded by Ivo Dotto in 1962) is based in the Treviso region near Venice and makes most of the neat tourist trains in European cities; only Germany's Tschu-Tschu is a serious rival.
 (The Muson River is a negligible channeled stream that flows through Castelfranco Veneto in the Treviso region.)

 Orta is a lovely town of a thousand-plus residents in a fantastic mountain setting, and it's got a lively small-scale tourist trade in the summers.
 We're here in mid-November, though, so the tourist train looks despondent.
 This is a Dotto Train "Muson River 1894" as well, the Euro 5 model, probably the most common road-train model in Europe, very cute and very serviceable, but sometimes empty.